WACTF/WACTF-development/Quality-Assurance/README.md

 ## Filedrop Specific
 1. Does the filedrop name and format meet the requirements: [README-Delivery.md#file-drop-based](../README-Delivery.md#file-drop-based)
+2. Ensure the `docker-compose` file has been updated to reflect the resource `reservations` and `limits` in line with the challenge's documentation

 # Challenge needs updating?
 1. Send it to individual responsible - tell them to let you know once the changes have been made